SylwiaGrudkowska/JDemetra-documentation/pages/reference-manual/index.md

 adjustment methods, nor the underlying mathematics.
-It assumes that the reader has acquired a background knowledge of the concept of seasonal adjustment and is familiar with the X-12-ARIMA, the X-13ARIMA-SEATS and the TRAMO/SEATS methods.
-A brief outline of the X-12-ARIMA, the X-13ARIMA-SEATS and the TRAMO/SEATS algorithms and concepts is included.
+It assumes that the reader has acquired a background knowledge of the concept of seasonal adjustment and is familiar with the X-12-ARIMA, the X-13ARIMA-SEATS and the TRAMO-SEATS methods.
+A brief outline of the X-12-ARIMA, the X-13ARIMA-SEATS and the TRAMO-SEATS algorithms and concepts is included.
 For readers interested in studying the seasonal adjustment methods further, a bibliography is provided [here](../pages/references/).